yenrab/AALang-Gab-Development/README.md

 ## Tested On

-Testing has been conducted using the [babylon 5 fan game](https://github.com/yenrab/fab-fan), which provides a medium to medium-high level of complexity for evaluating AALang capabilities.
+Execution capability testing has been conducted using the [babylon 5 fan game](https://github.com/yenrab/fab-fan), which provides a medium to medium-high level of complexity for evaluating AALang capabilities.
 Direct testing of GAB and AATest is coming soon.
 Testing on other platforms coming soon.

 Works on:
 - Cursor